 We are currently undertaking a £340 million investment programme in our facilities, including a major expansion of our City Centre Campus.
 As part of this, our facilities in Millennium Point have undergone a £6.5 million investment to include a new maker area, engineering labs and equipment.

-As an anchor partner of the Greater Birmingham and Solihull Institute of Technology (GBSIoT), BCU Engineering has also obtained £1.1 million of government funding for investment in brand-new equipment and facilities.
-Funding of £808,000 from the Department for Education has supported the University’s development of an Electric Vehicle (EV) Test Rig, an Additive Manufacturing Machine (3D printer) and a material testing-split zone furnace.
+We are a partner of the Greater Birmingham and Solihull Institute of Technology (GBSIoT) and have secured £1.1 million of government funding for investment in brand-new equipment and facilities.
+Funding of £808,000 from the Department for Education has supported our development of an Electric Vehicle (EV) Test Rig, an Additive Manufacturing Machine (3D printer) and a material testing-split zone furnace.

 The IoT has enabled procurement of new technologies for material testing, electronics prototyping and production and 3D scanning to compliment computer aided design for manufacture including: